-Written early on, 'Dreams' (above) alludes to more complex poems to come.
+Written early on, in what has been for me a lengthy poem writing era, TV Dreams alludes to more complex poems to come.
 It tackles the exponential growth of the digital dimension, while also addressing the inner (and perhaps troubled) workings of an active mind.